Air Conditioning and Furnace Blog

 Days are shorter, nights are cooler, leaves are falling—and winter will soon be here.
 Now is the time to make sure your furnace or HVAC system is prepared for Minnesota’s signature cold weather.
 But where do you start?

-Use our furnace maintenance checklist below to make sure your furnace or HVAC system is in tip-top shape before winter hits.
+Use our annual furnace maintenance checklist below to make sure your furnace or HVAC system is running in tip-top shape before winter hits.
 You’ll save money on your heating bills and avoid expensive emergency service calls on cold winter days.

 Replacing your furnace air filter is an easy, cost effective action that offers big benefits.
 In fact, this one action could save you up to 15% on your heating bills and maximize the life of your furnace, according to Angie’s List.

-At minimum, you should change your filter with the changing of the seasons, but you should be checking your filter monthly and changing if necessary.
+At minimum, you should change your filter with the changing of the seasons, but you should be checking your furnace filter monthly and changing if necessary.
 Think of it like regularly changing your bed sheets.

 Make sure soot hasn’t built up and birds aren’t nesting.
 This will improve heating efficiency, ensure carbon monoxide can escape safely and potentially prevent a fire.